mathkimchi/singularity/DEVLOG.md

 I'm gonna commit now though and go play soccer with random people (that's a good thing bc I'll meet new ppl).
 I'm also 7% battery so it's good I'm ending now.

+2026-07-11 12:13PM

+Hmm, the right side actually is showing a tiny portion of a third column.
+I might be telling it to draw on a wider area than it should be.

+...yeah, I think that's it, if I hardcode a width of 100 px, everything seems to be expected behavior.